ruggeromontesi/seb-task/readme.txt

 requestBundle
 The body of the rest call contains the parameters used to model the customers' answers:
+age: should be within 0 and 100, side points excluded.
+student: can be true or false
+income : and integer bigger than 0
 {
     "age":32,
     "student": false,